The Four Stages of Learning Any Skill on Your Path to Self-Actualization

 Regardless, at this fifth stage, the student becomes the teacher and can share this knowledge with others.

-The Four Stages of Learning Applies to All Skills
+The Four Stages of Learning Apply to All Skills

 These four stages of learning can be applied to virtually any area of life.
 For example: